shargyle/stat386-projects/_posts/2022-09-21-Pull-Data-from-API-into-MySQL-Database-with-Python.md

 Data is flooding the world.
 With it, we can gain insights and improve decision making.
 Although lots of data is available online through what is called an API ([Application Programming Interface](https://www.mulesoft.com/resources/api/what-is-an-api)), data science is much more easily accomplished when using data stored in SQL databases.

-In this tutorial, you will learn how to use Python to pull data from an API and store it in an SQL table by understanding the following:
+In this tutorial, you will learn how to use Python to pull data from an API and store it in an SQL table.
+The following concepts are explained:
 - what Python packages are required.
 - how to make an API call and store the resulting data into a [pandas](https://pandas.pydata.org/docs/index.html) dataframe.
 - how to write a pandas dataframe to a table in an SQL database.